sdkbox-doc/en/src/apteligent/readme.md

     - ["http://www.gmail.com", "www.other.com"]

-> These filters are used to make it so certain network performance information is not reported to Crittercism.
+> These filters are used to make it so certain network performance information is not reported to Apteligent.

-- version [string]: (Android only)

-    - "version:2.0.4 build:4981 codeName:Cactus"

-> Customizing the Version Reported to Crittercism.

-- version_string_include_version_code [bool]: (Android only)

-    - true
-    - false [default]

-> Whether versoin string include version code.

 - logcat_reporting_enabled: (Android only) Include Logcat